alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 to know!
 When we began the project earlier this year, the MetaOCaml homepage instructed users to install a version compatible with OCaml 4.14.1, which is what we did (it has since been updated to recommend 5.3.0).
-[BCP: How hard would it be to upgrade?]

 > l824: The text reads a bit oddly to me at this point, as you are talking about an experiment you performed in the past and yet you